 Together towards excellence

 At St Werburgh’s we recognise that maths is central to children’s future success.
 It is important that children become fluent, engaged mathematicians with good fluency and reasoning skills from early in their education journey.
-Our belief is that children should be supported to ‘Keep up rather than Catch up’ meaning that early intervention is key.

 Our aim is to nurture a natural curiosity and excitement around maths.
 To offer children opportunities to secure and embed their understanding of how maths can be used and seen in the world around us.
 Our maths curriculum allows children to develop their understanding in a systematic way, ensuring that a strong number foundation is secured in EYFS and KS1 and then developed and deepened into KS2.

 - Recognise and celebrate everyone’s methods and strategies even when they are different to our own

 - Work collaboratively to solve problems and overcome challenge

 - We encourage children to collaborate within maths and share their processes with talk partners and as a whole class.

 - Children will listen respectfully to others and be thoughtful in their responses

 - Find multiple ways to solve the same problems